cswaney/claude-observe/readme.md

 }
 ```

 means "find any message that matches this structure".
+This command returns the matches logs "as-is",
+i.e., as jsonl-formatted strings.